develer-staff/angular-beacon/README.md

 * `onready` is the name of callback function defined inside the current Angular.JS scope which will be called when the DOM is ready.
 * `waitfor`: A comma-separated list of CSS selectors, the same you would use with jQuery.
+The selector is normalized, replacing all non-alphanumeric characters with underscores and used as the property name holding the cached value in the cache object passed to your callback.